Frank 7.3.3

 Frank.Auth

-Resource-level authorization extensions for Frank web framework
+Resource- and handler-level authorization extensions for Frank web framework

 Frank.OpenApi